PullNotifier Logo

 Why Automate Reviewer Assignments

 Automating reviewer assignments shifts the review process from a tedious manual task to a smoother, more efficient workflow.
-Recent studies show that development teams have experienced noticeable benefits after adopting automated reviewer assignment systems [1]:
+Teams that adopt automated reviewer assignment systems commonly report several key benefits:

 • Faster Reviews: Automatic notifications help speed up review cycles.